 Our board of directors currently consists of seven directors.
-All of our directors have been elected by our stockholders subsequent to the Company's IPO at our annual meetings of stockholders.
+Six of our seven directors were elected by our stockholders at our annual meetings of stockholders.
+In October of 2016, Randall DeWitt was appointed as a director of our board to fill a vacancy due to the passing of Doug Schmick, a former board member.